 6. Personalization goes beyond email.
-Most people are familiar with the concept of personalized emails, but newly embraced technologies like personalized video, social media advertising and display retargeting are fast becoming staples in the builder’s marketing arsenal.
+Most people are familiar with the concept of personalized emails, but newly embraced technologies like personalized video, social media advertising and display retargeting are fast becoming staples in the digital marketer's personalization arsenal.

 7. Experience apps guide buyers through the building process.
 In the past, most builder apps have been designed more for the builder than the buyer.
 Now, builders are seeing the potential of apps as a way to guide buyers (after contract) through the process of construction, which can be a confusing ordeal with multiple points of contact and complicated schedules.
 Not only can these apps improve communication, but they lead to improved satisfaction and trust.
 And they don’t have to stop at delivery – warranty requests can even be handled directly through the app.

-8. Paid placement becomes the go-to for search and social.
-Organic SEO is not easy for home builders to dominate, considering the competition (resale), location-based nature, and ever-changing search algorithms.
+8. Paid placement/PPC ads become the go-to for search and social.
+Organic SEO is not easy for home building marketers to dominate, considering the competition (resale), location-based nature, and ever-changing search algorithms.
 As a result, many builders are turning to pay-per-click (PPC) advertising where it’s much easier to quantify the ROI.
 They can also turn it on and off as communities need to ramp up/closeout neighborhoods.
-Likewise, social media paid placement is proving to be an invaluable investment, now that they’ve dialed in the targeting and monetization of the network.
+Likewise, social media paid placement is proving to be an invaluable investment for digital marketers, now that they’ve dialed in the targeting and monetization of the network.

 9. Smart Homes get user-friendly.
 One area where the construction industry has been investing R&D dollars is in smart home technologies.
 Over the past few years, it’s been fragmented at best, requiring multiple (clunky) user interfaces to control different features in the home.
 What’s been missing is a ubiquitous central home app that’s easy to use and works with all devices.
 Now that Amazon Echo, Google Home, and the Apple Home app have become mainstream, the technologies have begun playing nicely together, for the benefit of the user.